 Anielle

-Nestled between the White Fang Mountains and the Oakwald Forest, Anielle is a harsh, foreboding city ruled by the Westfalls.
-The current leader is Lord Westfall, Chaol’s father.
+Nestled between the White Fang Mountains and the Oakwald Forest, Anielle is a harsh and inhospitable city ruled by Lord Westfall, Chaol’s father.
+The weather is perpetually cold and gray, allowing little to grow,

 Eyllwe